Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Introduction

-We relax this assumption and instead assume that the mechanism designer only has a set of samples from the distribution~\citep{Likhodedov04:Boosting, Likhodedov05:Approximating,Sandholm15:Automated}.
-In this work, we develop learning-theoretic foundations of sample-based mechanism design.
-In particular, we provide \emph{generalization guarantees} which bound the difference between the empirical profit of a mechanism over a set of samples and its expected profit on the unknown distribution.
+We relax this strong assumption and instead assume that the mechanism designer only has a set of independent samples from the distribution~\citep{Likhodedov04:Boosting,Likhodedov05:Approximating,Sandholm15:Automated}.
+This type of \emph{sample-based mechanism design} reflects current industry practices since many companies---such as online ad exchanges~\citep{He14:Practical, Medina17:Revenue}, sponsored search platforms~\citep{Edelman07:Internet, Tang17:Reinforcement}, and travel companies~\citep{Yee15:Aerosolve}---use historical purchase data to adjust the sales mechanism.

-A substantial body of theory on sample-based mechanism design has developed recently, primarily in single-parameter settings \citep{Alon17:Submultiplicative, Elkind07:Designing,Cole14:Sample, Huang15:Making, Medina14:Learning, Morgenstern15:Pseudo, Roughgarden15:Ironing,Devanur16:Sample, Gonczarowski17:Efficient, Hartline16:Non, Bubeck17:Online, Chawla14:Mechanism}.
-In this paper, we present a general theory for deriving worst-case generalization guarantees in multi-item settings, as well as data-dependent guarantees when the distribution over buyers' values is well-behaved.
-We analyze mechanism classes that have not yet been studied in the sample-based mechanism design literature and match or improve over the best-known guarantees for many of the special classes that have been studied.
+In most multi-item settings, the form of the revenue-maximizing mechanism is still a mystery.
+Therefore, rather than use the samples to uncover \emph{the} optimal mechanism, much of the literature on sample-based mechanism design suggests that we first fix a reasonably expressive mechanism class and then use the samples to optimize over the class.
+If, however, the mechanism class is complex and the number of samples is not sufficiently large, a mechanism with high average profit over the set of samples may have low expected profit on the actual unknown distribution: \emph{overfitting} has occurred.
+This motivates an important question in sample-based mechanism design:

+\emph{Given a set of samples and a mechanism class $\mclass$, what is the difference between the average profit over the samples and the expected profit on the unknown distribution for any mechanism in $\mclass$?}

+If this difference is small, the mechanism in $\mclass$ that maximizes average profit over the set of samples nearly maximizes expected profit over the distribution as well.

+We present a general theory for deriving \emph{generalization guarantees} in multi-item settings.
+A generalization guarantee for a mechanism class $\mclass$ bounds the difference between the average profit over the samples and expected profit for any mechanism in $\mclass$.
+These bounds can be applied no matter how the mechanism designer optimizes over the class, using an automated or manual approach.
+Optimization algorithms for many of the mechanisms we study have been developed in prior research~\citep{Sandholm15:Automated,Cai17:Learning,Balcan20:Efficient}.